cleemy-desu-wayo/cleemy-desu-wayo/README.md

 - Both now and in the past, I (cleemy desu wayo) am an individual, not a group.
 - As of Jun 2024, I have no such thing as an organizational affiliation in the general sense.
 - The official name is "cleemy desu wayo" in all lower case, but it doesn't matter if capital letters are mixed in.
+- I do not have any kind of secret accounts or real name accounts, or any activities under any other name.
 - Both now and in the past, I don't have any account on Facebook, Instagram, LinkedIn, mixi, GREE or LINE.
 - I have absolutely nothing to do with an expense report software called "Cleemy".